Frequently Asked Questions Regarding Brazilian Waxing

 What can I do to prepare?

-Avoiding caffeine and taking an Ibuprofen 30 minutes before will aid in reducing sensitivity.
+Avoiding caffeine, Waxing close to your menstral cycle and taking an Ibuprofen 30 minutes before will aid in reducing sensitivity.

 Do I need to trim my hair if it is too long?